Staars/docs/docs/ULP.md

 Many projects are using the ESP-IDF with CMAKE and will be compiled with `idf.py build`.
 We can extract the ULP code without flashing this project, with two simple methods:

 #### Python script 'binS2Berry.py'
-Start a helper Python [binS2Berry.py](https://github.com/Staars/berry-examples/blob/main/ulp_helper/binS2Berry.py) script in the root level of the project, which prints the same information to console as the Micropython way.
+Start a helper Python [binS2Berry.py](https://github.com/Staars/berry-examples/blob/main/ulp_helper/binS2Berry.py) script in the root level of the project, which prints hooks to used variables and functions to console as Berry code, that can be used as a base application.

 #### Web-App:
 Use the embedded JS application right here.